 Cara Collective to Honor Bank of America

-Cara Collective is pleased to announce we will honor Bank of America at the upcoming 8th Annual Cara Gala on Friday, March 24, 2023.
+Chicago – Cara Collective, an industry leader in workforce development, is pleased to announce it will honor Bank of America at the upcoming 8th Annual Cara Gala on Friday, March 24, 2023.
 Bank of America will receive the Trailblazer Award for its longtime partnership with Cara Collective and for the company’s commitment to advancing racial equality and economic opportunity.

 “Bank of America is a trailblazer because time and time again, they have demonstrated their commitment to using their influence and resources to strengthen our communities,” said Kathleen St. Louis Caliento, President & CEO of Cara Collective.
 “Through their work, they are a partner in progress, connecting more individuals and families to aﬀordable housing and home ownership, capital to start and grow small businesses, good jobs with living wages, and better access to healthcare.
 Beyond all that, they’ve also remained an integral part of our Cara Collective community for more than 15 years, including as a hiring partner to our job seekers, investing in our programs and mission, providing leadership and guidance through our Board of Directors, and beyond.
 We are thrilled to honor this partnership at our signature Gala.”